awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-console.md

-# AWS Elastic Beanstalk Application Management Console<a name="applications-console"></a>
+# Elastic Beanstalk Application Management Console<a name="applications-console"></a>

-You can use the AWS Management Console to manage applications, application versions, and saved configurations\.
+You can use the AWS Elastic Beanstalk console to manage applications, application versions, and saved configurations\.

 **To access the application management console**